MicrosoftDocs/xamarin-docs/docs/essentials/email.md

 using Xamarin.Essentials;
 ```

-The Email functionality works by calling the `ComposeAsync` method an `EmailMessage` that contains information about the email:
+The Email functionality works by calling the `ComposeAsync` method with an `EmailMessage` that contains information about the email:

 ```csharp
 public class EmailTest